hyperledger-labs/perun-node/cmd/perunnodecli/TryingItOut.md

 From here on, choose one terminal for alice role and one for bob role.
 In each step, the role will be the enclosed in square brackets before description.

-3. Opening a session and reading contact.
+3. Opening a session and reading peer ID.

-- (a) [Alice] Start the session and get the contact of bob to check if it is present.
-Getting the contact will also add the peer alias to auto-completion list.
+- (a) [Alice] Start the session and get the peer ID of bob to check if it is present.
+Getting the peer ID will also add the peer alias to auto-completion list.
 The alias will then suggested, wherever a peer alias is expected.
-Two exceptions where peer alias is not auto-completed are `contact add` and `contact get` commands, because these commands are designed to add/get contacts for unknown aliases.
+Two exceptions where peer alias is not auto-completed are `peer-id add` and `peer-id get` commands, because these commands are designed to add/get peer IDs for unknown aliases.

 ```
 # [Alice]
 node connect :50001
 session open alice/session.yaml
-contact get bob
+peer-id get bob
 ```

 - (b) [Bob] Repeat step 3 for bob using below commands: